Home

 1. What credentials does the advisor have and do they maintain memberships in professional organizations?

-• David M. Taube has extensive specialized education related to the financial services industry: he is a CERTIFIED FINANCIAL PLANNER (CFP)TM professional and a member of the Financial Planning Association; a Chartered Financial Analyst (CFA) charter holder, with membership in the CFA Institute and the CFA Society of Washington, D.C.; a Certified Public Accountant (CPA) licensed in the State of Maryland; and a Chartered Realty Investor (CRI).
+• M. David Goldstein has extensive specialized education related to the financial services industry: he is a CERTIFIED FINANCIAL PLANNER (CFP)TM professional and a member of the Financial Planning Association; a Chartered Financial Analyst (CFA) charter holder, with membership in the CFA Institute and the CFA Society of Washington, D.C.; and formerly a Certified Public Accountant (CPA) licensed in the State of Maryland.
 David dedicates a considerable amount of time to continuing education on financial planning and wealth management strategies.

-• Kalorama's Founder and President, David M. Taube, has more than 10 years experience in the financial services arena.
+• Kalorama's Founder and President, M. David Goldstein, has more than 20 years experience in the financial services arena.
 This includes investment research, portfolio management, and financial planning.
 David is also an "Adviser's Advisor," providing investment management consulting services to Registered Investment Advisers in the areas of business development, asset allocation and portfolio construction, and investment analysis and selection.

 • Kalorama has a fiduciary duty to provide independent and objective advice that always puts the interests of the client first.
 Our fee-only structure assures that we are compensated solely by fees paid by our clients.
 We do not accept commissions or compensation from the sale of financial products or any other source.
 Therefore, all conflicts of interest are avoided.